Metal Gear Rising: Revengeance: Move to PlatinumGames

 Konami's Martin Scheider assured the game was "in safe hands" owing to the collaboration between Metal Gear veteran Yuji Korekado and Inaba, the former supervising the game.
-As in the original scrapped version Korekado stated that the staff's objective is to make Raiden's action scenes from Metal Gear Solid 4 playable.
+As in the original scrapped version, Korekado stated that the staff's objective was to make Raiden's action scenes from Metal Gear Solid 4 playable.
 Kojima Productions originally planned to release Metal Gear Rising: Revengeance in Japan without a Japanese voice localization but in August 2012, it was revealed the game would have Japanese audio confirming new and returning actors.
 The first Japanese language trailer was released shortly afterwards.
-Inaba had stated that the PS3 version would be the lead platform.
-The decision was made in order to avoid a repeat of the performance issues that Bayonetta had on the console.
+Inaba stated that the PlayStation 3 would be the lead platform.
+This decision was made in order to avoid a repeat of the performance issues that Bayonetta had on the console.

-The game was playable for the first time in the E3 2012 during early June with Kojima having been involved on its making.
-In promoting the game, during April 2012 Konami sent a replica of Raiden's severed arm to various video game publications.
+The game was playable for the first time at E3 2012 during early June, with Kojima having been involved in its production.
+In promoting the game, during April 2012, Konami sent a replica of Raiden's severed arm to various video game publications.
 The arm contained a small teaser from the game in the form of a live-action scene.
-In following weeks, the official Metal Gear Rising website started showing a longer version of the scene as well as new ones.
-Konami noticed people asking multiple questions regarding these teasers to which they responded that answers would be delivered during E3.
-The teasers are meant to give a few hints regarding the game's plot and none of the footage is to be used in it.
+In following weeks, the official Metal Gear Rising website was launched, showing a longer version of the scene as well as new ones.
+Artist Yoji Shinkawa worked on the game but only to design Raiden, while freelancer artist Kenichirou Yoshimura is the character designer whose objective was making his work fit with Shinkawa's style.

+The rewrite of the game's script took two months for Kojima Productions to make, in contrast to the original one (which took ten months), with the scriptwriter being Etsu Tamari.
+Tamari often discussed with director Kenji Saito when the two studios had different opinions regarding the story.
+The plot was written with the idea of being accessible to people who had not played previous Metal Gear games.
+There was also a need to reduce the length of cutscenes to better balance out with play time.
+However, no part of the script was removed in the process.
+Human soldiers were removed from the game to avoid censorship issues in Japan.
+Tamari wanted to portray Raiden as a more mature person who wishes to take Snake's footsteps, though his new design was also meant to show a darker side which resulted in the staff calling him "Black Raiden".
+Tamari stated he needed a new character that would bring him support in the form of the dog-like robot named Bladewolf; similar to how Snake guides Raiden in Sons of Liberty, the mature Raiden acts like a mentor to Bladewolf across the story resulting in his character arc.
+Meanwhile, the final villain, Senator Armstrong, was loosely based on Raiden's rival from previous games, Vamp, as both are characters who contrast the cybernetic bodies explored in the games.